apache/cloudstack-documentation/source/installguide/management-server/_nfs.rst

       exportfs -a

 #.
-Edit the /etc/sysconfig/nfs file.
+Edit the /etc/sysconfig/nfs file(if not exists, create one).

    .. parsed-literal::